Animals That Are Active At Dawn And Dusk

 5. Be Patient and Observant:

 Observing crepuscular animals requires patience and a keen eye.
 Be prepared to spend time waiting quietly and observing your surroundings.
-Pay attention to subtle cues, such as rustling leaves, animal calls, or changes in light and shadow.
+Still, pay attention to subtle cues, such as rustling leaves, animal calls, or changes in light and shadow.
 Look for patterns in their behavior, such as where they are feeding, how they are interacting with each other, and how they are responding to changes in their environment.

 6. Respect Wildlife and Their Habitat: